BertHav/Omgevingsmonitor_Software/README.md

 ![The STM32CubeProgrammer has programmed the Omgevingsmonitor](Images/STMprogrammed.jpg)

-Press the RESET button of the Omgevingsmonitor for at least 2 seconds and release.
+Press the RESET button of the Omgevingsmonitor for at least 4 seconds and release.
 The omgevingsmonitor should now start with LED patterns.
+When flashing with red LEDs, press reset again for about 5 seconds.

+__Reset the OMgevingsmonitor twice to reach optimal energy saving mode!__

 ## Configuring the Omgevingsmonitor manually by USB <a name="USBconfig"></a>